iTyran/SK_Parkour/projects/Parkour/doc/parkour_game_starter_kit.md

 ![runing](./running.png)

-Drag all of the image to TexturePacker, them click Publish to output the sprite sheet.
-The usage of TexturePacker can find from his [official site](http://www.codeandweb.com/texturepacker/documentation).
+Drag all the images to TexturePacker, then click Publish to output the sprite sheet.
+The usage of TexturePacker can find from its [official site](http://www.codeandweb.com/texturepacker/documentation).

-Now we got two file "parkour.plist" and "parkour.png", move them to directory **Resource/iphone**.
+Now we got two files "parkour.plist" and "parkour.png", move them to directory **Resource/iphone**.

-Create a js file named "Runner.js" and add to Xcode project as we done before.
+Create a js file named "Runner.js" and add it to Xcode project as we done before.
 Replace it's contents with following:

     // 1.